-- keeping vegetation clear of our more than 18,000 miles of power lines
+· Keeping vegetation clear of our more than 18,000 miles of power lines

-- meeting an increasing number of federal and state mandates that cover a range of company operations, such as protecting fish and wildlife and delivering more renewable energy.
+· Meeting an increasing number of state and federal mandates that cover a range of company operations, such as protecting the environment and delivering renewable energy